Regulations & Policies

 WITHDRAWALS: For Paper Entries: To withdraw for any reason players MUST notify the NCGA Rules and Competitions Department at (831) 625-4653.
 Failure to notify the NCGA will cause the player to be listed as a NO SHOW resulting in a ONE-YEAR SUSPENSION FROM ALL NCGA EVENTS FOR THE CALENDAR YEAR FOLLOWING THE INFRACTION.
 A player who only contacts the course and NOT the NCGA will incur the suspension.

-ONLINE WITHDRAWALS: Players that enter online may also withdraw online prior to midnight on the day the event closes.
+ONLINE WITHDRAWALS: Players who enter online may also withdraw online by 11:59 p.m. on the day the event closes.
 After that, players must contact the NCGA directly as stated above.

 REFUNDS: Refund less $10.00 ($20.00 per team) if requested prior to closing date.
 NO REFUNDS WITHIN 2 BUSINESS DAYS PRIOR TO THE EVENT.
 MAILED/PAPER ENTRIES: 50% refunds given after closing date, but players must notify the NCGA by Monday at 5 p.m. prior to a tournament that starts on Thursday or by Wednesday at 5 p.m. prior to a tournament that starts on Monday.

 SUBSTITUTIONS: For all championships with qualifying, substitutions are allowed prior to qualifying only.
 SUBSTITUTIONS FOR ALL NCGA EVENTS MUST BE MADE ONE WEEK PRIOR TO THE EVENT.
 Club Events: All substitutions must be made by a club official, not the player.
 A player withdrawing needs to contact his club and then the official will contact the NCGA with their substitute.
 Note: No substitutions will be accepted for any qualifiers after 5 p.m. one week prior to the qualifier.

 TOURNAMENT INFORMATION: Players will be e-mailed when tournament information (including pairings, starting times, and course assignments) is posted on the NCGA website (www.ncga.org).
 If you have not received your information within seven days of the event, it is YOUR responsibility to contact the NCGA Rules & Competitions Department.
 DO NOT CALL MORE THAN SEVEN DAYS PRIOR TO THE EVENT.